Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Conclusion

+Additional work can be done to analyze the dependency of these diffusion models on different hydrodynamical simulations.
+Since our mock observations of halos and baryon fractions are cosmology dependent, future work will to be done to test the diffusion model dependence on cosmological parameters.
+Finally, to shift our models towards real observations, we plan to train on data generated from simulations with AGN feedback such as IllustrisTNG and The Three Hundred Projects \citep[e.g.][]{Nelson_2019, Cui_2018}, as feedback may weaken the correlation between the densities and the observed SZ and X-ray measurements.
+We also plan to use weak lensing measurements as an additional conditional measurement: since it is largely AGN independent as it depends on total matter, most of which is dark matter, it will act as a feedback regularizer in the diffusion model training.

-The success of our diffusion model to accurately predict gas and dark matter realizations by sampling from a learned distribution has huge implications in real-data inference: our model can be eventually fine-tuned and generalized to not only take in real SZ and X-ray observables, but also additional channels such as weak lensing measurements that can provide more insight towards the internal cluster dynamics.
-These diffusion models can ultimately be used to predict unknown gas and dark matter distributions of real galaxy clusters of interest.
+The success of our diffusion model to accurately predict gas and dark matter realizations by sampling from a learned distribution has huge implications in real-data inference: these diffusion models can ultimately be used to predict unknown gas and dark matter distributions of real galaxy clusters of interest.